jbx1/ys/README.md

 - Maven 3.6 or later
 - Docker and docker-compose version 20.10

+* Make sure you do not have anything else running on ports 2181, 5432, 9092, 9093, and 9999 to avoid conflicts. *

 ### Build and Run

 From the root folder of the repository: